Marvin the Martian: [lands his ship] I claim this planet in the name of Mars! Isn't that lovely, hmm?

 - Pyrrhic Victory: Dodgers technically wins in the end, but destroys Planet X in the process.
-Lampshaded by the Eager Young Space Cadet: "B-b-b-b-big deal."
+Lampshaded by the Cadet: "B-b-b-b-big deal."

 - Retro Rocket: Both Dodgers' and Marvin's.

-- Shaped Like Itself: See Disintegrator Ray, above.
+- Shaped Like Itself: The Disintegrator Ray disintegrates, alright.

 - Space Cadet: As in, Eager Young.

-- The Television Talks Back: Marvin shoots Dodgers from the screen on which Dodgers is watching him.
+- The Television Talks Back: When Dodgers tries to see what Marvin is up to through a "Super-Video Detecto Set", Marvin shoots Dodgers from the screen on which Dodgers is watching him.

 - Title Drop: Duck Dodgers himself is prone to this.

-- Trick Bullet: Dodgers fires an Ultimatum Gun at Marvin, which shoots a bullet that stops in mid-air, opens and out pops a written ultimatum.
-Marvin responds with an Ultimatum Responder, which fires a bullet that stops and shoots a bullet of its own.
-Dodgers fires the Ultimatum gun again, and this time the bullet's message reads "Ouch!"
+- Trick Bullet: Dodgers fires an Ultimatum Dispatcher at Marvin, which shoots a bullet that stops in mid-air, opens and out pops a written ultimatum.
+Marvin responds with an Ultimatum Answerer, which fires a bullet that stops and shoots a bullet of its own.
+Dodgers fires his Ultimatum Dispatcher again, and this time the bullet's message reads "Ouch!"